asplunds/qwik-isr/readme.md

 ## The how

 It's fairly simple but the details are important.
-The Qwik build script is scheduled in a cronjob however, while the app is building Qwik mangles the `dist` directory.
-This means for a short period of time between when the app is building, the website will be unavailable.
+The Qwik build script is scheduled in a cronjob however, while the app is building, Qwik mangles the `dist` directory.
+This means that for a short period of time between when the app is building, the website will be unavailable.
 Therefore a trick is utilized; before build, the `dist` folder is copied to a swap folder called `distSwp`.
 After that the NGINX symlink root is replaced from `/app/dist` to `/app/distSwp`.
 Following this seamless and instant swap, the app is safely built anew, once finished, the symlinked is swapped back to `/app/dist` and the cycle repeats.

 ## The why